-Comparable distributable cash flow
+Comparable distributable cash flow and comparable distributable cash flow per common share

 We believe comparable distributable cash flow is a useful supplemental measure of performance that defines cash available to common shareholders before capital allocation.
-Comparable distributable cash flow is defined as comparable funds generated from operations less distributions to non-controlling interests and maintenance capital expenditures.
+Comparable distributable cash flow is defined as comparable funds generated from operations less preferred share dividends, distributions to non-controlling interests and maintenance capital expenditures.
 Maintenance capital expenditures are expenditures incurred to maintain our operating capacity, asset integrity and reliability, and include amounts attributable to our proportionate share of maintenance capital expenditures on our equity investments.
 Although we deduct maintenance capital expenditures in determining comparable distributable cash flow, in certain of our rate-regulated businesses, maintenance capital expenditures are included in their respective rate bases, on which we earn a regulated return and recover depreciation through future tolls.
 See the Financial condition section for a reconciliation to net cash provided by operations.